-There are three steps in the Cabinet process for developing legislation:
+There are a number of steps in the Cabinet process for developing legislation:

-- Firstly, seeking approval to draft new or amended legislation (Bills are drafted by Parliamentary Counsel).
+- Firstly, seek approval to draft new or amended legislation (Bills are drafted by Parliamentary Counsel).

-- Secondly, seeking approval to introduce a Bill into Parliament.
+- Secondly, seek approval to introduce a Bill into Parliament.

-- Lastly, once a Bill is passed by Parliament, it becomes an Act and is assented to by the Governor.
-The final step is to commence the Act and, if it is new legislation (rather than an amendment to existing legislation), commit the Act to a Minister.
+- Lastly, once a Bill is passed by Parliament and has becomes an Act and assented to by the Governor, the final step is to commence the Act and, if it is new legislation (rather than an amendment to existing legislation), commit the Act to a Minister.

 There are specific requirements for these processes.

 When an Act commences on the date of assent or a commencement date is specified, no further action is required to bring it into operation.
-If the Act states that it will come into operation on a day to be fixed by proclamation, a submission to Cabinet is required.
+But if the Act states that it will come into operation on a day to be fixed by proclamation, a submission to Cabinet is required.